-If you’ve been wondering whether it’s worth using Facebook Ads in 2022, it’s a solid ‘Yes’.
+If you’ve been wondering whether it’s worth using Facebook Ads in 2023, it’s still a solid ‘Yes’.

 Despite some headline dominating challenges for Meta, aka Facebook, there remains a huge pool of potential for marketers.